 - What would the GAR be useful for?

-Please submit abstracts of up to 500 words, along with the required supporting information, using our online application form (which would be shared shortly) by May 15, 2019.
+Please submit abstracts of up to 500 words, along with the required supporting information, using the online application form by May 15, 2019.
 The review panel will communicate decisions in May 31, 2019.
 Final papers will be due by June 2019.

 Financial support may be available for speakers.
 Please indicate with your submission if you would require support to be able to attend.
 This workshop will take place in English only.